vwkd/monarch/README.md

 ### Alternation

 - any: Returns all matching parses
-- alt: Only returns the first successful parse result
+- alt: Returns the first successful alternative

 ### Lazy evaluation